lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 # within the current directory (C:\Users\BrookeSJ).
 cd Documents

 # You can also navigate directly to a sub-directory in one go.
-My sub-directory is called "GitHub_SDS" which stands for Social Data Science.
+My sub-directory is called "MY470" which is the course code.
 cd Users\BrookeSJ\Documents\Teaching\MY470

 # If your file path has a space in it, wrap the file path in quotes.